Frequently asked questions

 Is each piece handmade?

-Yes, every piece is individually made by hand in Stephanie’s Bristol studio.
+Yes, every piece is individually handcrafted in Stephanie’s Bristol studio.
 The process allows for a level of detail and variation that cannot be replicated industrially, giving each object its own character while maintaining a consistent design language across the collection.

 What materials and processes are used?